 The Rate Entry Detail Lightning Web Component (LWC) is found on the Rate Entry Lightning Record Page.

 From TMS Admin, click the Rate Entries link and then the New Rate Entry button to open the LWC.
-It is also in the Shipper/Consignee Transportation Profiles on the Rate Entries related lists and in the Lanes Lightning record page’s Rate Entries related list by clicking the New button.
+It is also in the Shipper/Consignee Transportation Profiles on the Rate Entries related lists and in the Lanes Lightning Record Page’s Rate Entries related list by clicking the New button.

 This LWC allows users to create stored/negotiated rates for use in the TMS.
 When matching the appropriate criteria, these stored rate entries populate in Customer and Carrier Quotes for a Load.
 Many rate entries can populate a single quote.